How do you know when all the mice are gone from your home?

 One trick you can play is to scatter flour or talc around areas where you know that mice frequent regularly.

-Once you have scattered the flour or talc, check it each day for evidence of tiny footprints.
+Once you have scattered the flour or talc, check it daily for evidence of tiny footprints.
 If you have found and cleared away a mouse nest, you should be hitting that area with the powder!

-If there are no footprints in the flour or talc after 1 week, hunt your home for other signs that the mice are all gone.
-This is a good sign on its own though!
+If there are no footprints in the flour or talc after one week, hunt your home for other signs that the mice are all gone.
+This is a good sign on its own, though!

-Leaving mouse traps in the best places, you can attack the mice problem, or help to confirm the Mice have gone.
+By leaving mouse traps in the best places, you can attack the mice problem or help to confirm the mice have gone.

-Load all mouse traps with some tasty mouse bait and wait.
-If you go a few weeks without catching any mice, it will give you a big indication that all of the mice have now left your home!
-Top news, right?
+Load all traps with tasty mouse bait (again, to ensure you are successful) and wait.
+Going a few weeks without catching any mice will indicate that all the mice have left your house!

-- Clean your home thoroughly – get rid of mouse urine odor
+- Clean your house thoroughly – get rid of mouse urine odor

 - Set up mouse traps in your attic and basement